Canonical Decompositions of 3-Connected Graphs: Overview of the proof

 For the proof of (1), suppose that $\tau$ is not interlaced.
 Let us assume for a contradiction that $\tau$ is neither quasi 4-connected, nor a $K_4$ nor~$K_3$.
 Then $\tau$ has a 3-separation $(A,B)$ with two sides of size at least five.
 In a 3-page technical argument, we `lift' $(A,B)$ from $\tau$ to a tri-separation of~$G$ that interlaces~$\tau$ -- a contradiction.

 The proof of (2) is a bit more tricky and will be explained below.

 For the proof of~(3), suppose that $\tau$ is lightly interlaced by a tri-separation~$(A,B)$.
 Then we first note that the separator $S$ of $(A,B)$ consists of three vertices, and that $G\sm S$ has at least four components.
 The four components ensure that $S$ is `4-connected' in~$G$, as every two vertices in $S$ can be linked by four internally vertex-disjoint paths in $G$ through the four components.
 The 4-connectivity of $S$ can then be used to show that every component $C$ of $G\sm S$ determines a totally-nested tri-separation of~$G$, with $C$ on one side, whose separator consists of vertices of $S$ or edges that join $C$ to~$S$.
-The nontrivial ones amongst the totally-nested tri-separations determined by the components of $G\sm S$ are precisely the ones that bound the torso~$\tau$.
+The nontrivial ones amongst the totally-nested tri-separations determined by the components of $G\sm S$ are precisely the ones that bound the torso~$\tau$ (i.e., the ones that are induced by the edges of $T$ at~$t$).
 If $G[S]$ is edgeless and all components of $G\sm S$ have size one, then $G=K_{3,m}$ where $m$ is equal to the number of components of~$G\sm S$.
 Otherwise, a brief analysis shows that $\tau$ is a thickened~$K_{3,m}$, where $m$ is equal to the number of components $C$ of $G\sm S$ such that $|C|=1$ and $G[S]$ is edgeless.